Maximilian Auffhammer View All

 Maximilian Auffhammer is the George Pardee Jr. Professor of International Sustainable Development at the Department of Agricultural and Resource Economics, Associate Dean in the Division of Social Sciences at UC Berkeley, and Faculty Affiliate at the Energy Institute at Haas.
 He received a B.S. in environmental science (1996) and a M.S. in environmental and resource economics (1998) from the University of Massachusetts at Amherst, and a PhD in economics from UC San Diego in 2003.
 His research focuses on environmental and resource economics, energy economics and applied econometrics.
 He is a Research Associate at the National Bureau of Economic Research in the Energy and Environmental Economics group, a Humboldt Foundation Fellow, and a lead author for the Intergovernmental Panel on Climate Change (IPCC).
 His research has appeared in The American Economic Review, the Review of Economic Studies, The Review of Economics and Statistics, The Economic Journal, the Proceedings of the National Academies of Sciences, the Journal of Environmental Economics and Management, The Energy Journal and other academic journals.
 Professor Auffhammer is the recipient of the 2017 Cheit Teaching Award in the Haas School of Business, the 2009 Campus Distinguished Teaching Award the 2007 Cozzarelli Prize awarded by the National Academies of Sciences, and the 2007 Sarlo Distinguished Mentoring Award.
 Follow Max on Twitter @auffhammer.

-Lucas Davis is an Associate Professor of Economic Analysis and Policy at the Haas School of Business at UC Berkeley.
+Lucas Davis is the Jeffrey A. Jacobs Distinguished Professor in Business and Technology at the Haas School of Business at UC Berkeley.
 He is a Faculty Affiliate at the Energy Institute at Haas, coeditor at the American Economic Journal: Economic Policy, and a Research Associate at the National Bureau of Economic Research.
-He received a BA from Amherst College in 1996 and a PhD in Economics from the University of Wisconsin in 2005.
+He received a BA from Amherst College and a PhD in Economics from the University of Wisconsin.
 Prior to joining Haas in 2009, he was an assistant professor of Economics at the University of Michigan.
-His research focuses primarily on energy and environmental markets, and in particular, on electricity and natural gas regulation, pricing in competitive and non-competitive markets, and the economic and business impacts of environmental policy.
+His research focuses on energy and environmental markets, and in particular, on electricity and natural gas regulation, pricing in competitive and non-competitive markets, and the economic and business impacts of environmental policy.